partiql/partiql-docs/RFCs/0011-partiql-insert-update-spec.md

 SELECT *
 FROM RockAlbums
 WHERE RockGenre IN ('Alternative', 'SpaceRock');

+-- The following leads to a `SemanticError` because `RockAlbums` has closed schema.
+INSERT INTO RockAlbums
+SELECT *
+FROM Music;
 ```

 The following statement shows that the values can be specified with a sub-select.
 The INSERT goes through because